sburnett/cube/README.md

 cube
 ====

-Send expvars to Cube for visualization.
+Send Go expvars to Cube for visualization.